ENVIROMENTAL IMPACT OF ENERGY SYSTEM

 Learning outcomes of the course unit

-The aim of the module is the study of interactions between the environment and energy conversion systems and plants, with particular reference to pollution (chemical and thermal) and the impacts related to energy systems.
+The aim of the module is to study the interactions between the environment and energy conversion systems and power plants, with particular reference to pollution (chemical and thermal) and to impacts related to energy systems.

 Knowledge and understanding: